kundansingh27feb/Terraform/Lab-4/README.md

 #
 Task 2: Install the Terraform AWS Provider
 #
 To install the Terraform AWS provider, and set the provider version in a way that is very similar to how you did for Terraform.
-To begin you need to let Terraform know to use the provider through a required_providers block in the terraform.tf file as seen below.
+To begin you need to let Terraform know to use the provider through a required_providers block in the terraform.tf file as seen.